geweald/dart-latlong/README.md

+This is a fork of https://github.com/MikeMitterer/dart-latlong.
+The goal is to keep it up to date with Dart language changes.

 ## LatLong provides a lightweight library for common latitude and longitude calculation.
 This library supports both, the "Haversine" and the "Vincenty" algorithm.